 Child Abuse Penalties in Los Angeles

-The court system in Los Angeles can charge PC 273(d) as either a misdemeanor or a felony.
+The court system in Los Angeles treats violations of California PC 273(d) as “wobblers.”
+That means that they can be prosecuted as either a misdemeanor or a felony.
 The exact penalties will vary based on the circumstances of each case.
-As with all domestic violence cases, the penalties for a child abuse conviction can be very severe.
-Generally, those convicted of child abuse can expect to face:
+As with all domestic violence cases, the punishment for a child abuse conviction can be very severe.

 Misdemeanor Child Abuse Penalties